 - Although DOCSIS 3.1 and G.fast are able to deliver Gbps speeds, the real advantages come when backhauling fiber, particularly FTTdp for G.fast.
 There are many encapsulation methods which also allow operators to keep much of the existing B/OSS stack such as Cable providers using DPoX or RFOG.
 This allows operators to blend multiple access technologies while maintaining a consistent back-office.

 - FTTx subscribers often spend 30-40% more per month than DSL subscribers because there are greater options and premium services available.
 For example, multiple simultaneous HD changes is difficult to implement in reliable service quality over any medium besides fiber; and the new 4K OTT and Unified Communications will make this even more challenging.

 - Fourth generation wireless broadband, LTE, which is widely deployed today, usually requires a fiber connection at cell sites.
 In 2014, Broadband Communities estimated that more than 98% of cellular calls are carried partially on fiber in America.
 As our data consumption on mobile devices continues to grow, this backhaul means that fiber can no longer be ignored.

 The immediate future of network access technologies is undoubtedly fiber optics, and any operators denying this will quickly lose their competitive edge.
 However, even pro-fiber providers must prepare for the implications of a fiber deployment.
-Check out our four-part eBook on FTTx technology to learn everything from fiber implementation and activation to ongoing service assurance.
+If you’re looking at a fiber deployment for commercial services, find out more here, or feel free to get in touch with any questions.